FrostyLabs/40210534-Lightweight-Crypto/golang-code/README.md

 # Current status
   - The code is able to run with 8 byte plaintext, and 10 or 16 byte key
-  - The code times the duration of the cipher encryption and decryption
+  - The code times and reports the duration of the cipher encryption and decryption

-## Todo
-  - [ ] Implement the testing functions
+  - Use golang's testing function for a benchmark.

-Generate the binary:
+## Generate the binary:
 ```
-$ go build -o outfile
+$ go build present.go
 ```

-Testing the binary:
+## Testing the binary:
 ```
-$ ./outfile
+$ ./present
 [!]
 Please make sure:
  - To only use 2 arguments
  - That that plaintext is 8 bytes
  - That the key is 10 or 16 bytes
-	Usage: ./outfile Plaintext Key
+	Usage: ./present Plaintext Key

 [+] Here is a sample.
 [+] Plaintext and key both set as a null bytearray